can-lehmann/exprgrad_fpga/README.md

 Cycles within combinatorial logic are not allowed.

 A loop is implemented as a counter which increments when the inner loop has finished iterating over its domain.
-If a loop is the innermost loop, it increements on each clock cycle if the kernel is active.
+If a loop is the innermost loop, it increments on each clock cycle if the kernel is active.
 When all loops of a kernel have iterated over their domain, the next kernel may perform its computation.

 In this case the resulting circuit graph looks like this: